 Min. altitude: 298 m

 Yr Wyddfa/Snowdon is an upland ECN site incorporating the summit of Yr Wyddfa or Snowdon, the highest mountain in England and Wales, 19km south-east of Bangor in North Wales.
 It is co-located with the Nant Teyrn freshwater site.
-The dominant vegetation is acidic grassland with Festuca ovina (sheep's fescue) and Agrostis species (bent grass) in the drier areas and Nardus stricta (mat grass) in the wetter areas.
-The site is part of the Yr Wyddfa/Snowdon National Nature Reserve, managed by Natural Resources Wales (NRW) under agreement with the owner.
+The altitude ranges from 298-1085m and includes three additional summits over 800m.
+The bedrock is a mixture of Ordovician acidic and basic volcanic rocks, with localised igneous intrusions.
+Evidence of glaciation is widespread, with prominent corrie moraines.
+There are five lakes within the site, three of which form a 'staircase'.
+The soils are varied and include brown podzolic soil, gleys, organic peat soils and humic rankers.
+The dominant vegetation is acidic grassland with Festuca ovina (sheep's fescue) and Agrostis sp (bent grass) in the drier areas and Nardus stricta (mat grass) in the wetter areas.
+The site is part of the Yr Wyddfa/Snowdon National Nature Reserve, managed by the Natural Resources Wales under agreement with the owner.
 The land is unenclosed and grazed by sheep and a small herd of feral goats.